intrinio/javascript-sdk/docs/SecurityApi.md

-  'orderColumn': "orderColumn_example", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false, // Boolean | Return only primary securities 'pageSize': 100 // Number | The number of results to return };
+  'orderColumn': "orderColumn_example", // String | Results returned sorted by this column 'orderDirection': "asc", // String | Sort order to use with the order_column 'primaryOnly': false, // Boolean | Return only primary securities 'pageSize': 100 // Number | The number of results to return.
+Maximum for this endpoint is 50000.
+};

 securityAPI.screenSecurities(opts).then(function(data) {